 Bruce Power is committed to continuing to innovate and seek new ways to expand the types of isotopes it produces.
-An exciting project underway, brought together through partnership with Bruce Power, Isogen, and Saugeen Ojibway Nation.
-This project will build on Bruce Power’s existing isotope production, expanding the scale and availability medical isotopes increasingly being used in innovative nuclear medicine applications worldwide.
+An exciting project is underway, brought together through partnership with Bruce Power, Isogen, and Saugeen Ojibway Nation.
+This project will build on Bruce Power’s existing isotope production, expanding the scale and availability of medical isotopes increasingly being used in innovative nuclear medicine applications worldwide.

 By joining forces with the health care sector and research facilities, nuclear energy producers like Bruce Power can continue delivering life-saving medical isotopes to hospitals around the world – improving the quality of life of millions of people in the process.

 For decades, Bruce Power has been a reliable source of more than 40 per cent of the world’s Cobalt-60.

 Bruce Power has been a reliable supplier Cobalt-60 for Nordion, an Ottawa-based company, for over 30 years.
 Bruce Power’s Cobalt-60 is used in Gamma irradiation to sterilize 40 per cent of the world’s single-use medical devices and equipment such as syringes, gloves, implantable devices, and surgical gowns and masks.

 Cobalt-60 provided by Bruce Power has been critical through the COVID-19 pandemic.
 Due to high demand, the need for single-use medical equipment has increased.
 While other sterilization methods take up to seven days before products are available for use, Gamma irradiation technology using Cobalt-60 can process such materials within a day.